-- 1. Reimbursement for a Supported Employment Training Certificate or Certification, or both, which includes both the cost of attending a training or obtaining a Certification, or both, and the wages paid to employees during training, is available only if appropriations have been made to the Department to reimburse Provider Agencies for such costs. - a.
-Providers seeking reimbursement for completed training or Certification, or both, approved pursuant to Section 8.7546.F.4., must submit the following to the Department: - i.
+- Reimbursement for a Supported Employment Training Certificate or Certification, or both, under section 8.7546.06.B, which includes both the cost of attending a training or obtaining a Certification, or both, and the wages paid to employees during training, is available only if appropriations have been made to the Department to reimburse Provider Agencies for such costs. - a.
+Providers seeking reimbursement for completed training or Certification, or both, approved under-pursuant to sSection 8.7546.06F.D.4.3c, must submit the following to the Department: - i.
 Supported Employment providers must submit all Training Certificate and Certification reimbursement requests to the Department within 30 days after the pre-approved date of the training or Certifications, except for trainings and Certifications completed in June, the last month of the State Fiscal Year.
-All reimbursement requests for trainings or Certifications completed in June must be submitted to the Department by June 30 of each year to ensure payment. - 1) Reimbursement requests must include documentation of successful completion of the training or Certification process, to include either a Training Certificate or a Certification, as applicable. - 2.
-Within 30 days of receiving a reimbursement request pursuant to Section 8.7546.G.1.a.i, the Department will determine whether it satisfies the pre-approved Training Certificate or Certification as required by Section 8.7546.F.4c and either notify the provider of the denial or, if approved, reimburse the provider. - a.
+All reimbursement requests for trainings or Certifications completed in June must be submitted to the Department by June 30 of each year to ensure payment. - Reimbursement requests must include documentation of successful completion of the training or Certification process, to include either a Training Certificate or a Certification, as applicable.

+- Within 30 days of receiving a reimbursement request underpursuant to sSection 8.7546.07G.A1.4a.ai, the Department will determine whether it satisfies the pre-approved Training Certificate or Certification as required under by sSection 8.7546.06F.D4c and either notify the provider of the denial or, if approved, reimburse the provider. - a.
 Reimbursement is limited to the following amounts and includes reimbursement for wages: - i.
 Up to \$300 per Certification exam. - ii.
 Up to \$1,200 for each training.